-Warning: Information on this page may be out of date
+Warning: Information on this page IS out of date

 Calculations done (on colonies and inventory)

 Every other minute

 For now calculations take place every other minute. r_nnn below is the ratio on that order setting and ar_nnn in the acyual ratio in the nest (may differ from setting).
 Using a linear model.
 This makes one colony "slow to turn" but by using many colonies it gets done faster.
 Use ar_worker=worker/(worker+warrior) in some formulas instead of r_worker to reflect the actual population.